 Kayah has performed on several musical theater stages, including Dallas Theater Center’s Fly (directed by Jeffrey Seller, choreographed by Andy Blankenbeuhler), Stumptown Stages’ West Side Story (directed by Patrick Nims, choreographed by Christopher Michael Patterson) and Timberlake Playhouse’s Christmas Kaleidoscope (directed by Dan Danielowski, choreographed by Michael Jones).

-Kayah’s commercial and television highlights include appearances in HBO’s LEGENDARY, as well as national campaigns for LifeTime Fitness, Knock, Self,, Poo~Pourii, ClearCorrect, Healthcare.gov and GoodyGoody.
+Kayah’s commercial and television highlights include appearances in HBO’s Insecure, as well as campaigns for Life-Aid, Self,, Poo~Pourii, ClearCorrect, Healthcare.gov and GoodyGoody and Knock.
 She was featured as an artist traveling between Dallas and Skopje in the documentary Widening The Lens, produced and directed by Macedonian film group Makedox in collaboration with the U.S. Embassy of Cultural Affairs.
 Kayah can be spotted in the VisitDallas campaign at the DFW International Airport and was featured in Northpark Magazine’s Spring 2019 issue for BVLGRI.

 In addition to over 8 years of experience teaching dance in public schools and private institutions, Kayah holds a Group Fitness Certification (AFAA) and Schwinn Cycling Certification.
 She has served over 900 clients over the years through her fitness classes at FlyWheel Sports, Grit Fitness, EQUINOX and on her own platform hosting social events throughout the Dallas/Ft.
 Worth metroplex.